bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 <a id="run_bundle_configure" />

-* `configure`, to configure the server of a Bonita BPM Tomcat / WildFly bundle to use the appropriate database:
+* `configure`, to configure the server of a Bonita Tomcat / WildFly bundle to use the appropriate database:
-  If run from inside a Bonita BPM bundle, it configures the Application Server environment, so you don't need to configure all Tomcat / WildFly basic configuration files manually.
+  If run from inside a Bonita bundle, it configures the Application Server environment, so you don't need to configure all Tomcat / WildFly basic configuration files manually.
   It is run by the global script `start-bonita`, but you can also insert it in your own scripts.

   Eg. `setup.sh configure`